-In respect of the AEL book, the most significant changes in the assumptions used to calculate the Technical Provisions are:
+In respect of the AEL book, the most significant changes (since Q4 2021) in the assumptions used to calculate the Technical Provisions are:

-- A material increase in the provisions for the legacy Structural Defects book mainly due to the increased reporting of larger claims during 2021, - An increase in the ENID load to mainly as a result of the increased uncertainty due to the rising inflation rate. - A reduction to the Lapse provision to bring the provision into line with the GAAP process - A reduction in TPs due to the increase in future premiums largely due to the increase in the volume of Legal Expenses business - D.3 A reduction in the TPs due to greater discounting as a result of the increases in the yield curves during 2021A Other liabilities
+- A material increase in the gross provisions for the legacy Structural Defects book mainly due to the increased reporting of claims during 2022, - A reduction in the profits in the UPR due to the mix of business and increased LRs for some classes including Structural defects, - An increase in the ENID load to mainly as a result of the increased uncertainty due to the rising inflation rate. - A reduction in the TPs due to greater discounting as a result of the increases in the yield curves during 2022 - A significant reduction in net TPs due to the reinsurance arrangement with All discussed in the previous section.